Mid-Century Modern Furniture Calgary

 What Is Mid Century Modern Furniture?

 Mid-century modern furniture has certain details that are common in its pieces.
 These designs are smooth, utilizing sleek lines and organic shapes.
 Some of the common details of this style are the skinny, peg legs found on pieces such as dressers or sofas.
-Mid-century modern furniture is also simplistic, not using a lot of over-the-top details and instead favouring a clean, more classic and functional approach.
+This type of vintage furniture is also simplistic, not using a lot of over-the-top details and instead favouring more clean lines and a more classic and functional approach.

 Another hallmark of mid-century modern design is that it utilized a wide variety of materials.